coxlab/connectomics-sandbox/README.rst

 4. wait for all the installation to take place.
 5. remove ``tmp/``
+5-bis.
+Instead of performing the following commands you could also directly
+       issue a

+        $ workon connectomics-sandbox

 6. move into ``$ROOTDIR/connectomics-sandbox/``
 7. source the virtual environment